jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 The second block of code is the real meaty part: it uses the word list produced by the script above to find all possible words that can be made from whatever you give it.
-The original version is below (I've removed a few Scrabble specific portions and a bit related to calculating runtime).
+The original version is below (I've removed a few Scrabble specific portions and a bit related to calculating run time).

+    #!py
     from bisect import bisect_left
     from itertools import combinations
     from time import time